Rey-EL/public-portfolio/fabric-installation-showcase/README.md

 -   **Tool and Dependency Management:** Demonstrating mastery of modern Python environment tools (`pipx`) and understanding the critical difference between a core application (`fabric`) and its runtime dependencies (`yt-dlp`).
 -   **Documentation Analysis (RTFM):** Proving the critical importance of reading the built-in help documentation (`fabric --help`), which ultimately provided the solution when all other avenues were exhausted.
 -   **Resilience and Persistence:** Methodically working through a frustrating, multi-hour process of dead ends and red herrings without giving up, leading to a complete and successful resolution.

+---

+## Security Context

+This project highlights the security implications of software installation and dependency management.
+The process of troubleshooting package names (`fabric` vs. `fabric-ai`) and installation methods (`pip` vs. `pipx` vs. official script) underscores the risk of supply chain attacks, where an attacker might publish a malicious package with a similar name.
+Verifying the official installation source and understanding the distinction between a core application and its dependencies (`yt-dlp`) are critical security practices to ensure that only legitimate and expected code is executed.